jtsoi/dotfiles/Swedish-keys.md

 </variant>

 ```
-That will let you access å, ä and ö via AltGr (RightAlt), which is the conventional way to access third and fourth level symbols.
+That will let you access å, ä and ö via AltGr (RightAlt),
+which is the conventional way to access third and fourth level symbols.

+Reboot and select the new layout in regional settings.